MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-gui-arm.md

 - Connect to one of the domain controllers and then to one of the SQL Servers

-## Provision an AlwaysOn Availability Group from the gallery with the resource manager deployment model
+## Provision an AlwaysOn availability group from the gallery with the resource manager deployment model

 Azure provides a gallery image for the entire solution.
 In order to locate the template: